-Certain guides, like this one, could take an hour or more to read.
+Certain guides, like this one, could take an hour to read.
 Some references require printing to be useful.
 To make things a little more convenient for you, Analog.Cafe now has a dedicated Links & Downloads section where you can grab your PDFs for free.
 Your account gives you full access to get whatever, whenever you need.

 If there’s something that you’d like to read later, you can Bookmark it with a click.
-Your collection of articles will be waiting for you on Your Account page whenever you need them.
 Links and downloads are bookmark-able too.

 Should you like to have your work reviewed and featured on Analog.Cafe, there’s an easy way to get going.
 The Composer App is a powerful editing tool that lets you see the content exactly how it would appear when published as you type.
 The app enables you to upload images directly into the body of your submission text.
 You can also add font styles, headings, fancy quotes, and links.
 Anything that you see in this article, you can do with the Composer App.

 Film photography, same as art and technology, changes quickly.
 Every month there are announcements, launches, exhibitions, events, and discoveries — the monthly Analog.Cafe Community Newsletter comes on every last Tuesday.
 In it I summarize all the latest happenings.

 Your profile and magic links.

 Every contributing author on Analog.Cafe receives a personal profile space with a mini-bio and a magic link (example).
 Magic links transform boring web addresses into actionable buttons that the readers can interact with in a variety of ways.